Waikato Bay of Plenty Magic: Coca-Cola Cup/National Bank Cup

 Between 1999 and 2007, Waikato Bay of Plenty Magic played in the Coca-Cola Cup/National Bank Cup league.
 During this era, they were coached by three future New Zealand national netball team head coaches – Lyn Gunson, Ruth Aitken and Noeline Taurua.
 In 2005 and 2006, with a team coached by Taurua and featuring Amigene Metcalfe, Irene van Dyk, Casey Williams, Laura Langman and Joline Henry, Magic won two successive National Bank Cup titles.
 On both occasions they defeated Southern Sting in the grand final.
+Magic are the only team from the Coca-Cola Cup/National Bank Cup era to have retained their original name.